-May 02, 2017
+May 17, 2017

-Former University of Southern California football player Lamar Dawson's attempt to be declared an "employee" under the Fair Labor Standards Act (FLSA), so that he and a proposed class of Division I Football Bowl Subdivision (FBS) football players would be entitled to minimum wage and overtime payments in return for their "work" generating "massive revenues" for their universities, was soundly defeated in federal court on Tuesday, April 25.
+Former University of Southern California football player Lamar Dawson's attempt to be declared an "employee" under the Fair Labor Standards Act (FLSA) was soundly defeated in federal court.
+Dawson brought the lawsuit on behalf of himself and a similarly situated class of Division I FBS football players in which he alleged that they should be entitled to minimum wage and overtime payments in return for their "work" generating "massive revenues" for their universities.

-As we previously wrote in December 2016, the Seventh Circuit held in Berger v.
-National Collegiate Athletic Association that FLSA claims made by former track athletes at the University of Pennsylvania were properly dismissed because those non-scholarship student athletes were not "employees" within the meaning of the federal statute.
+In December 2016, in Berger v.
+National Collegiate Athletic Association, 843 F.3d 285, 294 (7th Cir.
+2016) the Seventh Circuit held that FLSA claims made by former track athletes at the University of Pennsylvania were properly dismissed because those non-scholarship student-athletes were not "employees" within the meaning of the federal statute.
 In a concurring opinion, however, Judge David Hamilton wondered whether "there may be room for further debate" regarding revenue-sport athletes such as those who participate in "Division I men's basketball and FBS football."
-Given his concurrence, we opined that another student athlete could "pick up the baton" from the track athletes and run with a more appealing FLSA case in another jurisdiction.
+Given that concurrence, we opined that another student-athlete could "pick up the baton" from the track athletes and run with a more appealing FLSA case in another jurisdiction.

 Lamar Dawson did just that.
 Dawson filed his lawsuit in September 2016 against the Pac-12 Conference and the National Collegiate Athletic Association (NCAA), asserting claims for unpaid wages under the FLSA and California law.
-The defendants filed a motion to dismiss, asserting student athletes are not "employees" under the FLSA or California law.
+The defendants filed a motion to dismiss, asserting student-athletes are not "employees" under the FLSA or California law.
 Lawson countered with Judge Hamilton's concurring opinion, asserting "there is a world of difference between Ivy League track and field and Division I FBS football."

-Judge Richard Seeborg of the Northern District of California, however, did not agree and found Lawson's complaint was "based on an untenable legal theory."
+Judge Richard Seeborg of the Northern District of California, however, did not agree.
+Judge Seeborg found that Lawson's complaint was "based on an untenable legal theory."
 In a sharply worded opinion, Judge Seeborg relied heavily upon Berger as "persuasive" authority.
-He rejected Dawson's argument that Berger's holding is distinguishable "because it involved track and field athletes at the University of Pennsylvania, while [his] case involves Division I football players who earn 'massive revenues' for their schools."
+He rejected Dawson's argument that the Berger Court's holding is distinguishable "because it involved track and field athletes at the University of Pennsylvania, while [his] case involves Division I football players who earn 'massive revenues' for their schools."
 Most significantly, Judge Seeborg held that "the premise that revenue generation is determinative of employment status is not supported by the case law."
 He cited several cases where, "in examining the 'economic reality' of the relationship between student[s] and their schools, courts have rejected the relevance of profitability."

-In focusing on the "true nature of the relationship," Judge Seeborg opined that student athletes "participate in their sports for reasons wholly unrelated to immediate compensation" (emphasis added).
-Quoting Berger, Judge Seeborg agreed that although "student athletes spend a tremendous amount of time playing for their respective schools, they do so ... without any real expectation of earning an income."
+In focusing on the "true nature of the relationship," Judge Seeborg opined that student-athletes "participate in their sports for reasons wholly unrelated to immediate compensation" (emphasis added).
+Quoting Berger, Judge Seeborg agreed that although "student athletes spend a tremendous amount of time playing for their respective schools, they do so . . . without any real expectation of earning an income."

 Judge Seeborg dismissed Judge Hamilton's concurring opinion in Berger as mere speculation, stating that it "did not consider, much less find, that football players are 'employees' under the FLSA."
 He also rejected Dawson's reliance on O'Bannon v.
-National Collegiate Athletic Association.
+National Collegiate Athletic Association, 802 F.3d 1049 (9th Cir.
+2015).
 In O'Bannon, the Ninth Circuit held that NCAA compensation rules are subject to antitrust laws, but Judge Seeborg bluntly observed that "the decision says nothing about the existence of an employment relationship between student athletes and the NCAA."